priyankakendrekar/aggrecryptosystem/README.md

 4. JPBC ( Java Paring Based cryptography) library.
 Download link  for this library      http://gas.dia.unisa.it/projects/jpbc/download.html#.WN-ERDuGNPY.
 5. The JDK binaries (including the Java compiler javac) accessible from your PATH environment variable (e.g. if you have JDK 1.8.0 installed in Windows your PATH should contain something like C:\Program Files\Java\jdk1.8.0\bin).

+6. I have used cloud me for storing files.

 How to run: